zhihanyang2022/alpha-zero/README.md

 ## Code tutorial 代码教程

-how to play against pure mcts
+Please first make sure that your working directory is `alpha_zero` by `cd alpha_zero`.

+How to play against pure MCTS (early moves can take up to 25 seconds but later moves are quicker): `python connect4_mcts_vs_human.py`

-how to play against pre-trained alpha zero
+How to play against pre-trained AlphaZero (moves are fast): `python connect4_alphazero_vs_human.py`

-how to train alpha zero from scratch
+How to train AlphaZero from scratch (3000 self-play games & supervised learning takes around 7-8 hours on GPU): `python connect4_train_alphazero.py`

 wandb